observatorium/observatorium/docs/proposals/20220105-observatorium-alerting.md

 * [ ] Start using stateless Ruler in Observatorium
 * [ ] Implement matching / filtering by label/tenant on Rules HTTP API of Querier.
-* [ ] Move https://github.com/observatorium/rules-objstore to be a library called https://github.com/observatorium/config-client
+* [ ] Move https://github.com/observatorium/rules-objstore to be a library in repo https://github.com/observatorium/config-sync called config-client or so.
-* [ ] Add ability to talk to Vault in https://github.com/observatorium/config-client
+* [ ] Add ability to talk to Vault in `config-client`
 * [ ] Develop https://github.com/observatorium/config-sync based on https://github.com/observatorium/config-sync
 * [ ] Add Alertmanager deployment
 * [ ] Add Alertmanager Routing configuration support to config-client and config-sync